Tools that honor the Processor Type environment allow you to choose where and how you want to process your data.

 - CPU—Data will be processed using the computer's CPU.

-- GPU—Data will processed using the GPU.
+- GPU—Data will be processed using the GPU.
 If GPU is selected, the applicable geoprocessing tools will disable Parallel Processing Factor to ensure there is only one instance on the GPU.

 arcpy.env.processorType = processor_type